-There are many ways in which you can help your child plan their exam revision.
-Over the years, we have found the following ones to be particularly helpful:
+There are many ways in which you can help your child plan their exam revision:

 - Get a printed copy of your child’s exam timetable.
 As simple as it may sound, some children will go through their exams without a printed copy of their timetable and solely rely on their friends to tell them when is their next test.
 Having a physical copy is more practical and is easier to visualise and plan from.

 - Help them plan out a revision schedule.
 However, remember that you are merely supporting them and that it is up to your child to outline their schedule.
-In addition, this will also give them the opportunity to take responsibility and learn to prioritise their work.
+This will also give them the opportunity to take responsibility and learn to prioritise their work.

 - Plan realistically.
-Both you and your child need to realise that there are limits to how much work can effectively be done in a day.
-It is important that you realistically try to assess this limit, in order for your child to be able to balance leisure and revision and be as productive as possible.
+There are limits to how much work can effectively be done in a day, in order to be able to balance leisure and revision and be as productive as possible.

 - Timing revision sessions.
 We recommend that pupils aim to revise a particular subject for around 2 hours in order for them to remain focused yet get enough time to go into a certain level of depth.
 Ideally, you would want your child to focus on a maximum of 2 subjects on a school night and 4 to 6 subjects during weekend days.

 - Plan for breaks.
 Also remember that your child needs regular breaks or else could become worn out, which would affect their productivity.
-Ideally, plan a short 5-10 minutes break every 1h30 to 2h and longer ones for meal times.
+Ideally, plan a short 5-10 minutes break every one and half to two hours, longer ones for meal times.
 When setting a revision timetable, remember to also reward them with break days or “cheat” days.

 - Boundaries.
 You need to respect your child’s boundaries when helping them revise, if you push or interfere too much, they might not come to you for help as easily.